gleuch/aiml-high/README.md

 ## Description

 With `new aimlHigh(botAttributes)` one can create a new interpreter object. `botAttributes` is an JSON-Object that can contain attributes of the bot one wants to use in AIML files, e.g. `{name: "Bot", age:"42"}`.
+While continued messaging will store the previous answer for use with `<that>`, you can pass a previous answer like so: `new aimlHigh({}, 'last answer')`.

 This object has a function called `loadFiles(fileArray)` which receives an array of AIML files.
 This function loads the AIML file into memory.
 There is also a  `loadFromString(stringContent)` that can also be passed if AIML file has been saved into a string.